antoniasymeonidou/antoniasymeonidou/README.md

 <img src="https://media.giphy.com/media/CWG1H72D2Ubug/giphy.gif" width="300px" height="300px"><br>
 ## About Me

-Hello there!
+👉  &nbsp; Hello there!
 My name is Antonia and I am a Coding Tutor for kids and teens.

-I am also a Junior Developer who loves FrontEnd, Animations and Designing.
+👉  &nbsp; I am also a Junior Developer who loves FrontEnd, Animations and Designing.

-I love social media and in general I am a technology geek!
+👉  &nbsp; I love social media and in general I am a technology geek!

 <br>